Few people realise how gorgeous this region of China is. Here’s our 12-day Yunnan itinerary with scenic views comparable to Switzerland!

 This unassuming store in Lijiang Old Town can be easily missed if you’re not discerning, but it serves up really good food like blood sausage (22RMB) and chickpea noodles (6RMB).

-Blood sausage served up with fried vegetable drizzled with home-made chilli powder.
+Blood sausage served with fried vegetables drizzled with homemade chili powder.

 Day 10 – 12: Shangri-la (香格里拉)